Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 First, this account teaches us about the total depravity and indwelling sin of even the godliest of people.
 We know from Scripture that apart from Jesus Christ there is “no one righteous, no not one” (Romans 3:10).
 We are reminded, not merely that anyone can fall, but that everyone does fall.
 The Bible is filled with examples of other righteous people who fell into great sin.

-Moses, who was inspired to write this account, as well as the first five books of the Bible, had blood on his hands from when he killed the Egyptian guard.
-Even worse, he struck the rock that the Lord had commanded him to speak to in order to cause water to flow from it.
+Moses, who was inspired to write this account as well as the first five books of the Bible, had blood on his hands from when he killed the Egyptian guard.
+Even worse, he struck the Rock that the Lord had commanded him to speak to in order to cause water to flow from it.
 Because of that he was denied entrance into the promised land because the rock that accompanied Israel, 1 Corinthians 10:4 tells us, was Christ.

-Or consider David; he sinned blatantly with Bathsheba, and went to great lengths scheming how to cover his sin by arranging for her husband's death in the front line at war.
+Or consider David; he sinned blatantly with Bathsheba and went to great lengths scheming how to cover his sin by arranging for her husband's death in the front line at war.

 Or we have Simon, the son of John, whom the Lord named Peter, meaning rock.
 Peter exemplifies in so many ways what it is like to be a bold, powerful witness for the Lord.
-And yet he also exemplifies in so many ways what it means to be a sinner: his faith wavered when he looked at the waves instead of at the Lord as he walked on the water.
+And yet he also exemplifies in so many ways what it means to be a sinner: His faith wavered when he looked at the waves instead of at the Lord as he walked on the water.
 He argued with the other disciples as to who was the greatest.
-But his greatest fall was when he denied ever knowing the Lord three times over while his Lord was being tried, ridiculed, beaten and mocked.
+But his greatest fall was when he denied ever knowing the Lord three times over while his Lord was being tried, ridiculed, beaten, and mocked.

+We could go on down the list.
+The list of heinous sinners in the pages of Scripture is exhaustive.
+Enoch, Daniel, and perhaps Joseph, are about the only ones whom no specific sin is mentioned within the pages of Holy Scripture.
 And I am thankful for that.
 What assurance of salvation would I have – and what assurance of salvation would you have – if every person recorded in Scripture lived a life like Daniel?
 He never wavered in the face of persecution.
 He never failed to pray as he knelt there by that open window facing toward Jerusalem, even though he knew that it would lead him to the lions’ den.
 He faithfully recorded the various visions and prophecies given to him.
 He faithfully strived always to live God’s word out in his life.

 But by contrast, you and I are more like Peter.
 Have you always spoken up whenever an opportunity was put before you to witness for your Lord?
 Have you always looked past the waves of your circumstances with joyful faith focused on Jesus alone?
 Have you and I always been humble, considering others better than ourselves?
 Or have we argued with others about who is the greatest?

-By exposing the sins of even the most righteous people, whether Noah, David, Peter, or any number of others, we are assured that the same God who forgave them and sanctified them - and promised them that the good work he had begun in them would be brought to completion - will do the same for us regardless of where we have fallen, how we have fallen and even how often we have fallen into sin.
+By exposing the sins of even the most righteous people, whether Noah, David, Peter, or any number of others, we are assured that the same God who forgave them and sanctified them – and promised them that the good work he had begun in them would be brought to completion – will do the same for us, regardless of where we have fallen, how we have fallen, and even how often we have fallen into sin.

 The reason why all people, apart from the Lord Jesus Christ, fall into sin is that we carry within us the sinful nature of Adam.
-Jeremiah 17:9 describes how "the heart is deceitful above all things and desperately wicked."
-In Psalm 51:3 David describes how his transgressions and sins are always before him.
-And in verse 5 of that 51st Psalm he acknowledges, "Surely I was sinful at birth, sinful from the time my mother conceived me."
+Jeremiah 17:9 describes how “the heart is deceitful above all things and desperately wicked.”
+In Psalm 51:3 David describes how his transgressions and sins were always before him.
+And in verse 5 of that 51st Psalm he acknowledged, “Surely I was sinful at birth, sinful from the time my mother conceived me.”

 Martin Luther compared sin to a man’s beard.
 Most of us men shave every day.
 But by the end of the day there is the “five o’clock shadow”.
 The hair follicles are deep under the surface of the skin.
 You can shave them away as they grow.
 But no sooner do you shave them away, than they grow back again.

 Sin is, unfortunately, the same way; it is rooted in the very center of our life.
-In Biblical terminology it is rooted in the heart, and the heart is the wellspring of life.
-And that is part of the reason why the Holy Spirit inspired Moses to write about this tragic fall of a righteous man who was blameless among the people of his day, a man who exemplified "the obedience that comes by faith" (Romans 1:5).
+In biblical terminology it is rooted in the heart, and the heart is the wellspring of life.
+And that is part of the reason why the Holy Spirit inspired Moses to write about this tragic fall of a righteous man who was blameless among the people of his day, a man who exemplified “the obedience that comes by faith.”
+(Romans 1:5)

 The Holy Spirit inspired this portion to be written so that we recognize the pervasiveness of sin even in the most righteous of people.
 And even more importantly, we are to recognize sin within ourselves.
 And recognizing the pervasiveness of sin, we are to repent of it daily and strive, God enabling us, to turn from it more and more.